cwcyau/group-information/supervision.md

 3. To develop your research autonomy and independence.
 4. To further your career ambitions.

 In order to allow this development, I will typically afford you considerable freedom and independence to structure your work and to decide your own path.
 I *do not* want to instruct you on what to do but to co-develop the research strategy with you.
 As a result, the group often works on a variety of problems using many different techniques and methodologies.
+This degree of independence can be an alien experience, particularly for PhD students but also postdocs coming from research groups where there is less autonomy, but guidance will be provided along the way to help you transition to greater independence.

 Note, in the case of postdocs, there maybe some limitations imposed by the source of funding providing the position but these would be discussed when you start your role.